t-tht/Bit-board/test_verification.md

 Custom blocks that provide different keys of a keyboard were created using TypeScript and they were tested on the [MakeCode Playground](https://makecode.com/playground) to visualise the format of the blocks.

 ### Test 2: Custom keyboard services
-Instead of just sending "string" via Bluetooth, keyboard commands such as _enter_ and _backspace_ were tested using the microbit_presenter Mbed file.
+Instead of just sending "string" via Bluetooth, keyboard commands such as _enter_ and _backspace_ were tested using the microbit_presenter mbed file.

 ## Hardware & Software Integration
 ### Test 1: Fixed inputs